 Supplies / Dress Code

-A general list of school year supplies for elementary students will be provided.
+A general list of school year supplies for elementary students is available in English and Spanish.
 Please check with individual schools for additions and/or deletions to these lists.
 Secondary students will receive information about school supplies from their teachers the first week of school.
 (Parents of middle school students may obtain school supply lists from the school office and/or website.)

 Students' dress and grooming are expected to be in keeping with accepted community standards.
 The following statements are guidelines: